TheCraftySlayer/prophet_forecast/README.md

 The results, including forecasts and plots, will be saved in the specified output directory.
 The exported CSV file (`prophet_call_predictions_<hash>.csv`) now includes predictions for the previous 14 business days along with a forecast for the next business day.
-A seasonal naive baseline forecast using the call volume from the same weekday in the prior week and the corresponding MAE, RMSE and Poisson deviance metrics are also included.
+A seasonal naive baseline forecast now uses call volume from the same hour and weekday one week earlier, aggregated to daily totals.
+The corresponding MAE, RMSE and Poisson deviance metrics are also included.
 The report additionally lists the predicted call volume for the upcoming business day in a dedicated sheet.

 Each run logs the training window, any parameter overrides and a SHA1 hash of the serialized model so forecasts can be exactly reproduced.